Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: System Model

 On the other hand, although advanced localization techniques, such as various sensing technologies, can yield coarse estimates of an EA's position and orientation~\cite{xiu2024robust}, passive EAs may still reveal partial CSI information through local-oscillator power leakage at their front ends, even without interacting with the BS~\cite{yu2020robust,hu2021robust}.
 However, unlike in the far field, where a planar wavefront illuminates every element with practically identical amplitude, allowing orientation variations of a ULA can be absorbed into small perturbations of the effective direction of arrival.
 By contrast, since the impinging wavefront is spherical in the radiative near field, the element-dependent amplitudes and nonlinear phase curvature are highly sensitive to array orientation, thereby elevating orientation to a critical channel parameter for precise focal beamforming\cite{ramezani2025localization,xiu2024robust}.
 Hence, this work explicitly captures the impacts of imperfect CSI arising from uncertainties in both positions and orientations of EAs.
 Specifically, we assume that the BS possesses only coarse location information of each EA, denoted as $\{\hat{\textbf{e}}_{g} | \hat{\textbf{e}}_{g} = [\hat{x}_{g}^{\rm E}, \hat{y}_{g}^{\rm E}, 0]^\top, \forall g \in \mathcal{G}\}$.
 Given that the antenna spacing of each EA's ULA is $\frac{\lambda}{2}$~\cite{cui2022channel}, we can further estimate the positions of individual antenna elements as $\hat{\textbf{e}}_{g,t} = \hat{\textbf{e}}_{g} + t \frac{\lambda}{2} \textbf{u}_g, \forall g, t$, where $\textbf{u}_g = \textbf{R}_g(\triangle \theta_g) \hat{\textbf{u}}_g$, $\textbf{R}_g(\triangle \theta_g)$ and $\hat{\textbf{u}}_g$ are the rotation matrix and nominal direction vector for EA $g$, respectively:

-Note that $\theta_g$ and $\triangle \theta_g$ are the estimated rotation angle and the corresponding error for EA $g$ from the ``$+x$''-axis.
-Therefore, the actual position of antenna $t$ at EA $g$, denoted as $\textbf{e}_{g,t}$, can be modeled as the sum of the estimated reference location $\hat{\textbf{e}}_{g,t}$, a common location perturbation\footnote{Recent studies have demonstrated that in near-field scenarios operating at $28$ GHz, the achievable estimation accuracy for 3D position is below $1$ cm, while rotation-matrix errors corresponding to angular resolutions better than one degree~\cite{zhang2025array}.
-Such centimeter-level positioning accuracy and sub-degree orientation estimation justify employing a first-order linear approximation for the orientation perturbation $\triangle \theta_g$ in this work.}, the orientation induced effect $\bm{\triangle} \textbf{e}_{g}$ and $t \frac{\lambda}{2} \textbf{u}_g$, i.e.,
+Hence, the position of antenna $t$ at EA $g$ can be modeled by the estimated reference location $\hat{\textbf{e}}_{g,t}$, a common\footnote{Recent studies have demonstrated that in near-field scenarios operating at $28$ GHz, the achievable estimation accuracy for 3D position is below $1$ cm, while rotation-matrix errors correspond to angular resolutions better than one degree~\cite{zhang2025array}.
+Such centimeter-level positioning accuracy and sub-degree orientation estimation justify employing a first-order linear approximation for the orientation perturbation $\triangle \theta_g$ in this work.} location perturbation, the orientation induced $\bm{\triangle} \textbf{e}_{g}$ and $t \frac{\lambda}{2} \textbf{u}_g$, i.e.,

 where the known bounds $\wp^{\rm arc}_{g}$, $\wp_{g}^{\mathrm{E}} > 0$ reflect the achievable localization and orientation accuracies~\cite{xiu2024robust,ren2025robust,cheng2021direction, schmidt1986multiple}.